-Food theft continues to flourish, powered by the complexities of today’s global food system: it is a worldwide industry that approaches $10 billion annually.
-Anything from honey and cocoa to peanuts and liquor is at risk of adulteration, as long as there is a benefit to be gained (and there is).
-Suppliers are generally responsible for the effects, regardless of the extent of safety risks or where the vulnerability has arisen-but everybody in the food sector suffers.
-What’s holding alive the food fraud?
+Food theft continues to flourish owing to complexities of our global food system.
+Anything from honey and cocoa to peanuts and liquor is at risk of adulteration.
+Suppliers are generally responsible for the effects, regardless of where the vulnerability raised.
+Everybody in the food sector suffers.
+But, what’s holding alive the food fraud?

-Owing to the lack of oversight, responsibility, and effective controls, food smuggling has risen by 60 percent over the last couple of years.
-Regulators, however, have increasingly been requesting state-of-the-art procedures and technologies to help get businesses up to date and eventually build a more open food system.
+Owing to the lack of oversight, responsibility, and effective controls, food smuggling has risen by 60 percent recently.
+Regulators, however, are exploring state-of-the-art technologies to help businesses build more secure and efficient food systems.

-Many firms are generally unaware of where and how they are vulnerable to food fraud; however, poor ties can exist through raw materials, ingredients, goods, and packaging with up to 10 percent of the food chain impacted by food fraud.
+Many firms are generally unaware of where and how they are vulnerable to food fraud.
+Poor ties can exist through raw materials, ingredients, goods, and packaging.

-A collaborative blockchain-powered automated food supply chain facilitates complete accountability by digitizing and preserving transaction documents transparently and permanently, removing possibilities for food chain fraud.
+A collaborative blockchain-powered food supply chain facilitates complete accountability with the digitization and storage of transaction documents transparently and permanently.
+It, thereby, removes possibilities for food chain fraud.

 If you are looking to explore blockchain’s potential in the food industry, connect with our blockchain experts for more information.